 - Chronic pain and itch management

 - Meaningful movement

 - Cognitive Behaviour Therapy

 - Acceptance and Commitment Therapy

-Factors that affects how you heal and scar include the size and depth of your injury, how your were injured, the colour or your skin, your age, wound infections, your nutrition, generalised body inflammation, your stress levels, the topical creams or ointments placed on your skin, pregnancy and your fitness/ or degree of exercise you do.
+A number of factors can influence how your body heals and the type of scar you form.
+These can include the size and depth of your injury, how you were injured, the colour or your skin, your age, wound infections, your nutrition, generalised body inflammation, your stress levels, the topical creams or ointments placed on your skin, pregnancy and your fitness/ or degree of exercise you do.
 Different parts of you body also heal differently with an increased risk of scar formation around your joints.
 In addition the amount of physical tension placed on the developing scars also affects how they form.

-The body is composed of four main tissue types (epithelium, muscle, nervous and connective tissues) which all heal and scar slightly differently.
-Therefore these tissues all require and respond to different treatment techniques.
+The body is composed of four main tissue types (epithelium, muscle, nerves and connective tissues) which all heal and scar slightly differently.
+Therefore they all require different treatment techniques.
 The connective tissues, which make up the fascia network hold all the other tissue types together and plays an integral role in scar formation.
 Scarring also influences how the fascia network functions, influencing how your tissues glide and slide which then affects your posture and movement.
-An integrated approach to scarring is offered at Perth Neurofascia Clinic.
+An integrated approach to scarring is offered at Perth Scar and Pain Clinic.

 What is Scar Tissue?